Back to Blog

 Two Paths to Implementing Change

-When removing a bandage, there are two basic approaches – rip it off quickly or remove it slowly.
-Both are effective but use different approaches.
-The same can be said for implementing new technologies.
+When removing a bandage, there are two basic approaches: you can rip it off quickly or remove it slowly.
+Both methods are effective but rely on different techniques.
+The same principle applies to implementing new technologies.

 • Approach #1: Grip It and Rip It!
 (Recommended)

-Once classroom training is complete, officers have their marching orders and are equipped with new knowledge, policies and tools.
-With the “Grip It and Rip It” approach, they immediately implement the entirety of the new skills and information learned during training.
-A major benefit of this method is that issues are typically identified quickly and while service providers are still onsite and available to troubleshoot and train.
-This is the most popular approach for agencies implementing GUARDIAN RFID digital technology.
-It leads to faster adoption by staff and results in less duplication of work.
+Once classroom training is complete, officers receive their marching orders and are equipped with new knowledge, policies, and tools.
+With the “Grip It and Rip It” approach, they immediately implement all the new skills and information learned during training.
+A major benefit of this method is that issues are typically identified quickly, while service providers are still onsite and available to troubleshoot and provide additional training.
+This approach is the most popular among agencies implementing GUARDIAN RFID digital technology, as it leads to faster staff adoption and reduces duplication of work.

 • Approach #2: The Slow Peel.

 Another approach for transitioning to a new digital tracking platform is staged implementation.
-This is a slower process that breaks the training and rollout into smaller modules executed over the course of several weeks.
+This method involves a slower process that breaks the training and rollouts into smaller modules executed over several weeks.
 For example, a 4-week staged implementation of GUARDIAN RFID might look like this:

-o Week 4 – Medications, Facility Checks and Custom Modules
+• Week 4 – Medications, Facility Checks, and Custom Modules

-The length of time required for this process can cause frustration among staff who may forget some of the classroom training by the time it comes to implement latter parts of the process.
-It is important to allow for mistakes during this type of transition and to take time for counseling and corrective action.
+The length of time required for this process can lead to frustration among staff, as they may forget some of the classroom training by the time it comes to implementing the later parts of the process.
+It is important to allow for mistakes during this type of transition and to allocate time for counseling and corrective action.

-With both approaches, officers receive a combination of classroom and hands-on training in how to use and optimize digital tracking as a tool to document easier, simplify work and reduce risk in the corrections environment with the ultimate goal of achieving compliance and the most defensible logging system.
+With both approaches, officers receive a combination of classroom and hands-on training on how to use and optimize digital tracking as a tool to simplify documentation, streamline work, and reduce risk in the corrections environment.
+The ultimate goal is to achieve compliance and establish the most defensible logging system possible.

 5 Best Practices For a Successful Digital Transition

-Once you’ve committed to transitioning to digital tracking, engage staff in the process through effective communication.
+Once you’ve committed to transitioning to digital tracking, engage staff through effective communication.
 Share the project roadmap and timeline and provide regular updates highlighting benchmarking goals to celebrate successes and ensure things stay on track.
 In addition, consider these best practices:

-1. Implement a “sunset” period of dual logging: To ensure there are no gaps in information as you transition from manual to digital tracking, run a dual logging system for a period of time.
-This will give staff time to adjust to the new practices and to ensure that the new system is fully functioning before discontinuing any previous methods.
+1. Implement a “sunset” period of dual logging: To ensure there are no gaps in information as you transition from manual to digital tracking, run a dual logging system for a designated period.
+This allows staff time to adjust to the new practices and ensures that the new system is fully functioning before discontinuing previous methods.
 A sunset period of 48 hours is typically recommended, but more time may be needed depending on staffing and shifts.

-3. Talk to staff: Observe how the new technology is working.
-Use your intuition.
-Ask questions that help you recognize how staff are adapting.
-If employees are struggling, seek their input by asking questions like, “If things worked exactly the way you’d want, what would be different?”
+3. Talk to staff: Observe how the new technology is functioning.
+Use your intuition to gauge its effectiveness.
+Ask questions that help you understand how staff are adapting.
+If employees are struggling, seek their input by asking questions like, “If things worked exactly the way you wanted, what would be different?”

 4. Do not be afraid to make policy changes post-implementation: Use feedback from staff to guide continuous system improvements.
-Listen with intent and be open to suggestions from all levels and ranks.
-You never know where or when the next great idea may emerge.
+Listen attentively and remain open to suggestions from all levels and ranks; you never know where or when the next great idea may emerge.

-5. Recognition: If staff are embracing the change, recognize them for their hard work and thank them for being a meaningful part of the successful transition.
+5. Recognition: If staff are embracing the change, acknowledge their hard work and thank them for being a vital part of the successful transition.

 Successfully Sustaining Change

-It would be a shame to see all of your team’s hard work go to waste if the change you’ve implemented doesn’t take hold long-term.
+It would be a shame to see all of your team’s hard work go to waste if the changes you've implemented don’t take hold long-term.
 Therefore, an important element of sustainable change management is continuous evaluation and adjustment.
-By assessing what works and recognizing things that may need to be monitored or improved, you will become more tactically proficient and be able to modify processes as needed.
+By assessing what works and recognizing areas that may need to be monitored or improved, you will become more tactically proficient and be able to modify processes as needed.

-• Enlist SMEs: Identify staff who have become subject matter experts (SMEs) in areas related to the new digital system.
-These people will be your go-to resources for training new employees.
-In addition to being knowledgeable and proficient, they should be skilled in promoting the “whys” of the process and helping others to feel confident about the systems that have been put into place.
-These team members also will have the insight and influence to address potential issues as they arise.
+• Enlist SMEs: Identify staff members who have become subject matter experts (SMEs) in areas related to the new digital system.
+These individuals will serve as your go-to resources for training new employees.
+In addition to being knowledgeable and proficient, they should be skilled in promoting the “whys” of the process and helping others feel confident about the systems that have been put in place.
+These team members will also have the insight and influence to address potential issues as they arise.

-• Standardize reporting: Make sure staff are reporting meaningful information in shift briefings.
-If it is important to the Sergeant, it will be perceived as important by others.
+• Standardize reporting: Ensure that staff are reporting meaningful information in shift briefings.
+If it is important to the sergeant, it will be perceived as important by others.

 • Celebrate victories: Share the success of the transition beyond your organization.
-Ask local media to develop a story on the great things that are happening at your facility and how the switch to digital tracking has enhanced the safety and security of inmates, visitors, personnel and the community.
-As an example, Fox 28 News in Savannah, GA, covered the implementation of a mobile inmate tracking system at the Chatham Co.
+Invite local media to develop a story about the positive changes happening at your facility and how the switch to digital tracking has enhanced the safety and security of inmates, visitors, personnel, and the community.
+For example, Fox 28 News in Savannah, GA, covered the implementation of a mobile inmate tracking system at the Chatham Co.
 Detention Center: Chatham County jail to get new digital inmate tracking system.

 ADDITIONAL RESOURCES